 Cost of parking

-If you will have a car, from a parking point of view, parking in Northeast Philly is usually free while Washington Square and Old City would set you back around $231 per month.
+If you own or will have a car by the time you move in, from a parking point of view, parking in Northeast Philly is usually free while Washington Square and Old City would set you back around $250 per month.
 This is because Northeast Philly has more open space.
 In comparison, space is quite limited closer to downtown areas, which is why parking usually comes at a premium.

 Savings in the Northeast Philly compared to Center City